HeyKashit/mushroom_Classifier/README.md

- ## with random forest, svm  and Knn in stack score = .80
+ ## with RandomForest, SVC and KNN in stack score = .80